Multi-Frequency Current Injection for Low or Highly Variable Zero-Sequence Voltages

 multi-frequency-current-injection

-Parametrisation control and connection via REG-DP(A)
+Parametrisation Control and Connection via REG-DP(A)

 By connecting the MCI unit to the REG-DP(A) regulator, the MCI can be parameterised, calibrated and controlled.
 Connection via all standard communications protocols is also possible.
 The REG-DP(A) regulator can be connected via REG-P, REG-PE or REG-PEDSV control units.
 The following protocols are available (further protocols on request):